-About two weeks ago, I wrote an article about coconut oil – an awesome tropical oil with many health benefits.
+About two weeks ago, I wrote an article about coconut oil – a super healthy tropical oil.

 A few people commented that they use coconut oil for something called oil pulling – which is kind of like using an oil as mouthwash.

 Apparently, there are quite a few studies that support this process and a lot of people swear by it.

 I have now been doing this every morning for about 10 days… and I am impressed.

 What is Oil Pulling and How Does it Work?

 Oil pulling involves swishing oil around the mouth, using it like a mouthwash.
 It has been used for thousands of years as an Indian folk remedy.

 In order to oil pull, you put a tablespoon of oil in your mouth, then swish it around for 15-20 minutes.

 There are actually thousands of different types of bacteria in the mouth.
 Some of them are friendly, others are not.